 This recipe is definitely going in my rotation of desserts when we have company.

-I can just see a large platter with sliced fruit, cookies, crackers, and pretzels surrounded a cute bowl of this dip.
+I can just see a large platter with sliced fruit, cookies, crackers, and pretzels surrounding a cute bowl of this dip.

 The cinnamon specks look so pretty in this dip and the consistency is so smooth.
 I think the peanut butter and maple syrup help to smooth out the garbanzo beans in the food processor.

-If you hummus is still too thick at a little water to help the consistency.
+If your hummus is still too thick add a little water to help the consistency.
 Oh, and you can’t over mix this so blend away until your heart is content.
 The smoother the better!

 Okay, let’s get you that recipe!
 Be on the lookout for more flavors as dessert hummus is totally my jam now. 😉

 ^^^^Ya, I’m 33 and don’t care if I say lame things like “jam”.
 I don’t feel the need to be cool anymore like I did years ago.
 Ha!
 However, I did recently learn the term “on fleek” so there’s that.
 LOL

 - 1 15oz canned garbanzo beans (chickpeas), drained and rinsed well